miyagi-sensei/georgia/class17/README.md

 # Class 17 - Logic/Boolean/Bitwise
+Submit your answers by email to haye@miyagiacademy.com or by DM over Discord.

 1. `a`, `b`, `c` are 3 integer variables whereas `a < b`.
 Write a boolean expression that determines whether `c` is between `a` and `b` (inclusive) **without** using the logical AND operator `&&`. <br>
 In other words, write a boolean expression that is true if and only if `c` lies somewhere between `a` and `b` (inclusive).